 - Failure to send reports on time can result in major fines and penalties.

 - Even if you are the only employee of an S-Corp, you must still file payroll reports!

 - You are responsible for the documentation surrounding payroll reporting.

-- Innocent mistakes can lead to penalties for the employer.
+- Innocent mistakes can lead to penalties.
 It can also lead to employee-employer disputes and loss of reputation.

 - Most employment law assumes employer guilt first.
 When it comes to payroll and employee time tracking, employers cannot afford to be casual.

 Employers have many compliance hats to wear.
 Some laws require you to provide employee schedules in advance.
-State laws require certain procedures for overtime pay or shift scheduling.
+And state laws require certain procedures for overtime pay or shift scheduling.

 - FLSA and DOL requirements

 - State or local industry overtime laws (such as restrictions for nurse employers)